sparker888/wri-case-study/src/app/page.md

 One of the most time consuming tasks in updating the WRI website for each annual conference is adding the speaker bios & and abstract content.
 To meet this objective of providing editors with direct access to edit this content, we now have a content management system (CMS) that holds the speakers, bios & abstracts information so it can be edited using a simple online text editor.

-## Meeting Management Needs
+## Meeting Management Requirements

-As a business owner myself, I'm always concerned about the bottom line.
-I'll go into more detail deeper into the case study, but some of the features of the new technology I work with helps to check off a lot of boxes when asked  about by my clients.
-I help make sure they happen:
+The economics of a website redesign is critical to get right.
+While I'll go into more detail deeper into the case study, up front working with WRS senior leadership required conversations and solutions around key aspects of the solution from a management perspective.
+Here are some of the topics that were important drivers of the project:

 #